Msingi-AI/msingi1/README.md

 The current model is just the beginning - we see it as a foundation (hence the name "Msingi") that we can build upon to create truly useful Swahili language AI.

-**We need your help to accelerate the post-training phase and collaborate on our new project!** Whether you're a researcher, developer, or Swahili speaker, your contributions can make a real difference in advancing Swahili language technology.
+**We need your help to accelerate the post-training phase and collaborate on our new project!
+(AkiliX)** Whether you're a researcher, developer, or Swahili speaker, your contributions can make a real difference in advancing Swahili language technology.

 **Create issues, share ideas, and join us in building the future of African language AI!**

----

-**Made with dedication for Swahili and African languages**
+**Made with dedication for Swahili**